ThiboTouch/recipes/README.md

 ##### Master:
 This branch has the App working without the security and the edit features.
 * Unhappy with the User experience implemented on the steps component could use a better design.
+* Add functionality to allow photo upload of the recipe being created.
 ##### Edit_Recipe:
 This branch has the edit features although there are minor issues:
 * Repository service fails to populate the Recipe object on the CreateItemComponent once returned from the server, throwing an undefined property error in the template.
 Have battled with this issue for some days.